BalakrishnaSyngenta/api-springboot-cropwise_smallholder-base/README.md

 - Be gentle in the comments when code reviewing;
 - Test the changes before merging.

+### Commiting
+- Keep commits short - it facilitates code reviewing, since it's easy to match the code with its intention;
+- Follow [these guidelines](https://chris.beams.io/posts/git-commit/); no need to be too strict, but make sure to respect rule #5.

 ### CI/CD
-- SonarCloud is disabled for now, but new code with _smells_ or _warnings_ must be reject;
+- SonarCloud is disabled for now, but new code with _smells_ or _warnings_ must be rejected.

 ### Package Structure